arxjei/arxjei/README.md

 ### Hi there! 👋

-I'm Ar Jay, I build web applications with a focus on performance, scalability, and great user experiences.
+I'm Jei, I build web applications with a focus on performance, scalability, and great user experiences.

 > Here’s a quick look at the tools I use and what I’m currently learning 🚀